 Create a content bank in advance and schedule it to avoid having a social media writer’s block.
 It will enable you to stay consistent and active with your posts, helping you to keep up with the online trends.
 Creating topical content for important occasions such as #WorldMentalHealthAwarenessDay, #WorldEnvironmentDay, and #InternationalWomensDay may slip your mind.
 Planning in advance is essential because it will help you save time, allocate your resources effectively, avoid cross-platform errors, ensure that fresh content goes live on various platforms and keep a record of your schedule to later help you understand the kind of posts that work best for your account.
 Hootsuite and Zoho are great tools to schedule posts across multiple platforms.

 Look for Inspiration

 Authors and poets use social media as a great marketing tool.
 Poets like Rupi Kaur and Lang Leav are examples of the ultimate poet-entrepreneurs, that approach social media as a serious platform to promote their content.
 Rupi Kaur has sold more than a million poetry books, the highest number on record.
 Instagram has made it extremely easy for readers to come across a variety of content.
-You can also reap the rewards off of social media by following the tactics carried out by popular poets and authors on social media.
+You can also reap the rewards off of social media by following the tactics carried out by popular poets and authors to market on social media.